fortin/zotero_utils/README.md

-# pdf_renamer
+# zotero_utils

-Renames PDFs based on file contents and metadata, to make ZotFile work
+Various scripts to do things with Zotero.